StarRocks/starrocks/docs/sql-reference/sql-statements/generated_columns.md

 > **NOTICE**
 >
 > This operation is time-consuming and resource-intensive.
+If it is unavoidable to use ALTER TABLE to modify generated columns, it is recommended to evaluate the cost and time involved in advance.

 You can modify the data type and expression of a generated column.